Anthropological Research, MSc

 • Many of our students conduct research on the northern environment – for example among the Sámi, in Iceland, or in Siberia.
 Other previous research topics have included human-animal relationships; material studies, using the University's extensive museum collections; migration and asylum seekers; and more

 • Study at a nationally and internationally renowned university for Anthropology.
-The University of Aberdeen is ranked 4th in the UK for Anthropology and Archaeology (Guardian University Guide 2024) and in the Global Top 100 for Anthropology (QS World University Rankings by Subject 2024)
+We are ranked 8th in the UK and 2nd in Scotland for Anthropology and Archaeology (Guardian University Guide 2026) and in the Global Top 100 for Anthropology (QS World University Rankings by Subject 2025)

 Entry Requirements